The Drummonds of Colquhalzie

 Colquhalzie House.
 Photo credit: Castles and prominent houses of Scotland on Facebook.

 In the past, as today, many desired to have illustrious noble and royal ancestors, if possible dating back to and beyond the Norman Conquest of England in 1066.
-Nowadays all that is necessary is to search the internet and if you really want royal or ancient ancestry, somewhere or other you will be able to find a tree proving that you do and allowing you to claim: “It must be true – I read it on the internet!”
+Nowadays all that is necessary is to search the internet and if anyone really wants to have royal or ancient ancestry, somewhere or other there will be a tree “proving” that they do and allowing them to claim: “It must be true – I read it on the internet!

 In her excellent article on Spotting Fake Genealogy, Susan Morris notes that: